Generated regional northern California coastal river scene used for Redwood Creek planning

 If Redwood Creek is closed, too sensitive, or too high, use the Trinity River or Klamath pages for a more robust north-coast fallback.

-Redwood Creek is subject to California freshwater regulations and North Coast low-flow rules.
-CDFW can close fishing when flows fall below the threshold, and NPS directs visitors to verify current regulations before fishing inside the parks.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Redwood Creek is subject to California freshwater rules and North Coast low-flow rules.
+CDFW can close fishing when flows fall below the threshold, and NPS directs visitors to verify current rules before fishing inside the parks.

 Redwood Creek Trailhead near Orick